LaTeX Word Counter

 Paste your entire .tex file into the text area — preamble, \begin{document}, bibliography and all.
 The counter automatically strips the preamble and parses the rest.
 Press Count Words or Ctrl+Enter.

-If your assignment has a word limit, enter it in the Target field.
+If your assignment has a word limit, enter it in the Word Limit field.
 A progress bar will show your count, percentage, and signed difference.
-The bar turns red if you exceed the target.
+The bar turns red if you exceed the limit.

 Citations